CommunitySolidServer/tutorials/getting-started.md

 This explains why we could not access the profile container: we did not identify ourselves as our WebID.

-You might wonder why we could read the profile resource even though the above ACL resource prevents all access recursively.
+You might wonder why we could read the `profile/card` resource even though the above ACL resource prevents all access recursively.
 The reason for this is that WAC tries to find the ACL resource closest to the resource that is being accessed.